RetroPie/RetroPie-Docs/docs/Retropie---Ubuntu-15.10-x86-Flavor.md

 ### Section 2.3: Configuration

 After a source based installation themes and retropie menu are missing and autorun is not setup.
 Enter RetroPie-Setup again and select option `3 Setup / Configuration (to be used post install`.
-Select a emulationstation theme and enable autostart as you like.
+Select a emulationstation theme, install retropie menu and enable autostart as you like.

 ## Section 3: FAQs